sushibagel/PoE-Mechanic-Watch/README.md

 - If clicking the "View Log" button isn't taking you to the correct path, this is likely because you opened the script prior to having your client open.
 Once your client is open click the "Reload" button and it should work as expected.

-- The Auto Enable/Disable feature is currently in Beta.
-For it to work for Blight, Expedition and Incursion it requires the "Output Dialogue To Chat" setting to be turned on in the "UI" section of the settings in game.
-I've tried to be as thorough as possible in adding dialogs but I may have missed some as there is some variance in the.
+- Blight, Expedition or Incursion mechanics aren't automatically enabling/disabling.
+These mechanics all require the "Output Dialogue To Chat" setting to be turned on in the "UI" section of the settings in game.
+Please note there are some situations where certain dialogs aren't issued and it may result in a failure to enable/disable tracking.
+If you happen to find any dialogs that do not work as triggers please post a bug report on my Github.

 - If Auto tracking isn't working for Metamorph, Ritual or the Eldritch bosses (Eater of Worlds, Searing Exarch and Maven) you may meed to calibrate the image recognition using the "Calibrate Search" tool found in the Auto Enable/Disable menu.